valentingarnier/valentingarnier.github.io/index.md

 In the table above when the airport has a high betweeness score, it is one of the modt frequently used when travelling between two airports with the least amounts of layovers.
 Not surprisingly, we see that most of the airport that have a very high betweeness score are also some of the most connected.
 We also see that each of the three clusters are represented in this table.

-### Analyse which are the top 10 countries to which people travels based on their own country
+### Top 10 visited countries from each country

 TODO

 <iframe src="assets/top10visited.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

-### Analyse which are the top 10 countries where live the contacts of the people based on their own country
+### Top 10 countries with friends of each country

-Until now we focused mainly on the mobility of the people.
-To expand a bit our research domain we want to analyse what are the friendships’ relations between the people of the different countries based on the two networks we have.
-To do so, once having the home of every user from which we found the associated country, we were able to identify the degree of friendship between a country and the others.
-To show the most significant results, we chose to only take the ten top friends’ countries for each country.
+Until now we mainly focused on the mobility of people.
+To expand our research domain we want to analyse what are the friendships’ relations between users of different countries based on the two friendship network we have available.
+To do so, we check all the friends for all users of each country, this way we are able to identify the degree of friendship between any pair of countries.
+To show the most significant results, we choose to only take the ten top friends’ countries for each country.

+<iframe src="assets/top10friendships.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

-As stated before, the results needs to be taken carefully because of the significant bias it has in favour of North America: unfortunately, most of the countries has a really small percentage of friendships inside itself or even don’t appear at all inside their own top ten which seem very unreal.
+As stated before, the results needs to be taken carefully because of the significant bias it has in favour of North America.
+Unfortunately, most of the countries have a really small percentage of friendships inside themselves or even don’t appear at all inside their own top ten which seem very unreal.
 Instead, in the case of the United States, it seems that the findings are rather good as we obtain the majority of friends inside itself (70.81%) following by the United Kingdom and the Canada which are both english-speaking countries.

-<iframe src="assets/top10friendships.html" width="100%" height="500" frameborder="0" style="border:0" allowfullscreen></iframe>

 ### Prediction